-Hydro One evaluated its Pension Plan's asset portfolio for the existence of significant concentrations of credit risk as at December 31, 2023 and 2022.
+Hydro One evaluated its Pension Plan's asset portfolio for the existence of significant concentrations of credit risk as at December 31, 2024 and 2023.
 Concentrations that were evaluated include, but are not limited to, investment concentrations in a single entity, concentrations in a type of industry, and concentrations in individual funds.
-At December 31, 2023 and 2022, there were no significant concentrations (defined as greater than 10% of plan assets) of risk in the Pension Plan's assets.
+As at December 31, 2024 and 2023, there were no significant concentrations (defined as greater than 10% of plan assets) of risk in the Pension Plan's assets.